solaeus/dust/README.md

 compile to machine code, Dust has a very low time to execution.
 Unlike Lua and most other interpreted languages, Dust enforces static typing to improve clarity and prevent bugs.

-Dust is developed with an emphasis on achieving foundational soundness before adding new features.
-Dust's planned features and design favor programmers who prefer their code to be simple and clear rather than clever and complex.

 **Dust is under active development and is not yet ready for general use.**

 **Features discussed in this README may be unimplemented, partially implemented or temporarily